qwo/blog/content/2018/gcp-architecture.md

 However in a market, not even the best designed tools build by Google can win unless they capture commercial market share.
 And the only way to do that is to establish their own ecosystems and teach developers how to use their platform.

+---

 # The Comparison

 ## Overview
 Largely the exams aim to be a practical baseline assessment of day-to-day duties at a Google Cloud Platform oriented company.
-I found the exams practical and fair in their assessments compared to Amazon.
+I found the exams practical and fair in their assessments of candidates comprehension compared to Amazon.
+(I have done the Solutions Architect Associate, Professional and the Associate Developer Certifications for AWS).

+These summaries are also in the outlines and course guides but I would summarize in their respect guides.
+IE the one for the [associate engineer outlines at a high level](https://cloud.google.com/certification/guides/cloud-engineer/) the topics and competencies you should required to know.

 ## Assessment

 ### Cloud Architect

 Goal: Test someone architecting solutions on Google Cloud Platform from either migration or greenfield development.

 - Focus on Compute Engine
 - Focus on Networking concepts
 - Focused on case studies and migrations for right sizing workloads